This article is part of a larger series on How to Do Payroll.

-Unlike most states, Alaska has no state income tax.
-It does charge state unemployment taxes (SUTA), as is typical.
+Unlike most states, Alaska has no state income tax, but it does charge state unemployment taxes (SUTA), as is typical.
 Its payroll and HR laws are straightforward, although the child labor laws should be reviewed.
-There’s also a law concerning paying for transportation into and out of the state for employment, something unique to Alaska’s remote location and seasonal work.
+There’s also a law concerning paying for transportation into and out of the state for employment—something unique to Alaska’s remote location and seasonal work.
 Learn more about Alaska payroll and HR rules in this article.

-Even without state income tax withholdings to bother with, having payroll software like Gusto makes things easier and ensures you stay compliant with SUTA and other wage regulations.
+Even without state income tax withholdings to bother with, having payroll software like QuickBooks Payroll makes things easier and ensures you stay compliant with SUTA and other wage regulations.
 It pays employees by check or direct deposit and tracks payroll and tax laws for all 50 states.
-Sign up for a free 30-day trial today.
+Sign up today and get 50% off for 3 months.

 Step-by-Step Guide to Running Payroll in Alaska